mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter1.md

 **Table 1: Normative Status Types**

 Each section within this document is clearly labeled "Normative" <a href="https://hl7.org/fhir/versions.html#std-process" title="Normative Content" class="normative-flag">N</a> if it is normative.
-For example, in section 6
+For example, in section 3.4
-(Overview) section 6.3 is normative.
-In section 8, Conformance Clause; sections 8.1 through 8.6 are normative.
+(Overview) section 3.4.3 is normative.
+In section 3.7, Conformance Clause; sections 3.7.1 through 3.7.6 are normative.

-In the external Annex A, Function List, the Function ID, Function Name, Function Statement, and Conformance Criteria components are Normative in this Functional Model.
+In Annex A, Function List, the Function ID, Function Name, Function Statement, and Conformance Criteria components are Normative in this Functional Model.